x

 Suboxone

 Suboxone is a combination medication containing buprenorphine and naloxone.
-This medication combats the physiological effects of opioid abuse through both a partial and full opioid antagonist.
+Classified as a central nervous system depressant, this medication combats the physiological effects of opioid abuse through both a partial and full opioid antagonist.
 The buprenorphine presence blocks the euphoric effects of opioids and the presence of naloxone helps reverse overdose.

 Naltrexone